StevieEngbrock/Alice-In-Text/README.md

 # Alice-In-Text
-My project to make a plain text dataset version of the files from Alice the chatbot.
+My project to make a plain text dataset version of the files from Alice the chatbot, which stored it's data store in XML based AIML files

 # The Main Idea

-The idea is to be able to use plain vanil text stored in a .txt file to store the data for a bot so you don't need an AIML interpreter, and so you can make a bot using the Alicebot data, but not be limited by the specifications of AIML.
+The idea is to be able to use plain vanilla text stored in .txt files to store the data for a bot so you don't need an AIML interpreter, and so you can make a bot using the Alicebot data, but not be limited by the specifications of AIML.